KevinMarquette/kevinmarquette.github.io/_posts/2017-05-14-Powershell-Plaster-GetPlastered-template.md

 # Planning the questions

 Because my intent is that this template will be used instead of the `New-PlasterManifest` Cmdlet, we need to capture that functionality.
-We will need to collect this information.

 * Template Name
 * Template Title
 * Template Author

+That should sum up the information we need to collect.

 ## Creating parameters